SRV799 - Built Environment Integrated Project

 Students enrolled in S700 or S701 must enrol in campus mode

 Trimester 1 - Campus: 11 x 2 hour seminars.
 Cloud (online): Learning experiences are via CloudDeakin.

-Trimester 3 - Campus: 24 hours of seminars per trimester offered in intensive blocks.
+Trimester 3 - Campus (Intensive): 4 x 1 day seminars per trimester (6 hours per day).
 Dates will be confirmed on enrolment in this unit.
 Cloud (online): Learning experiences are via CloudDeakin.